-Whether you use USPS shipping, UPS shipping, FedEx shipping, or another shipping service, if you ship packages on a regular basis, then having an area dedicated to prep your shipments for pickup or delivery is extremely important.
+Whether you use USPS shipping, UPS shipping, FedEx shipping, or another shipping service, if you ship packages on a regular basis, then having an area dedicated to prepping your shipments for pickup or delivery is extremely important.
 It will save you money by cutting down on errors with orders, preventing damage to the products being packaged, and recouping time lost looking for misplaced items like packing tape, scissors, and shipping labels.

 If you have some free wall space, a small pegboard is great for organizing tools and items like scissors and packing tape.
 Try using a small shower curtain rod or paper towel holder for keeping bubble wrap, butcher paper or other rolled packing materials neat and organized.
 If you’re shipping out of a small office or home, use sturdy boxes or plastic bins that you can stack and store when not in use.